Economy of the Ming dynasty: Early Ming government policies, organization, and territories of trade

 Chinese junk, an illustration from the encyclopedia Tiangong Kaiwu by Song Yingxing, 1637.

 The Hongwu Emperor held a belief that foreign countries were impoverished, inferior, and uninteresting.
-As a result, he rejected the idea of conquest and instead chose to focus on defending the empire.
+He rejected the idea of conquest and instead focused on defending the empire.
 He also viewed foreign goods as unnecessary.
 Foreign countries, however, were highly interested in trading with China.
 This created significant business opportunities, but the early Ming government's values did not align with the concept of free trade "as equals".
 To address this issue, the Hongwu Emperor implemented a tribute system, banning private trade and replacing it with state-organized offices.
 These offices included the mashi for horse trade in the north, the chamashi for exchanging horses for tea in the west, and the shibo for maritime trade along the coast.
 Merchants were required to navigate a complex process to obtain permits and official approval for the volume and types of goods they could trade.